 Is CBT the Missing Link in Pain Care?

-CBT can help with the thoughts, emotions, and behaviors related to pain, improve coping strategies, and put the discomfort in a better context.
+CBT can help regulate the thoughts, emotions, and behaviors related to pain, improve coping strategies, and reframing the discomfort in a more constructive context.
 While cognitive-behavioral techniques alone may not be enough in the management of persistent pain, there’s no question that it is an integral part of the equation.

 - Institute of Medicine (US) Committee on Advancing Pain Research, Care, and Education.
 Relieving Pain in America: A Blueprint for Transforming Prevention, Care, Education, and Research.
 Washington (DC): National Academies Press (US); 2011.